mvolkmann/blog/src/webassembly.md

 Experimental support is available for C#, Go, Java, Kotlin, Python, Swift, TypeScript, and a few other less commonly used languages.

-In order to run WASM code in a web browser, the runtime of the source language must be included.
+In order to run WASM code that was compiled from another language, the runtime of the language must be included.
-Rust is a great choice for targeting WASM because it has a very small runtime compared to options like Python, so it downloads faster.
+Rust is a great choice for targeting WASM because it has a very small runtime compared to options like Python, so it loads faster.
-One reason Rust is able to ship a small runtime is that it does not need to include garbage collection code.
+One reason Rust is able to ship a small runtime is that it does not need to include code to perform garbage collection.

 A reason to prefer Rust over languages like C and C++ is that the Rust compiler makes certain kinds of error impossible,